andlo/mycroft-skills-list-gitbook/skills/amarok-player-skill.AIIX.md

 Installation of skill:

 Download or Clone Git
-Create /opt/mycroft/skills folder if it does not exist Extract Downloaded Skill into a folder. "amarok-player-skill".
-Clone does not require this step Copy the amarok-player-skill folder to /opt/mycroft/skills/ folder
+Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder. "amarok-player-skill".
+Clone does not require this step Copy the amarok-player-skill folder to optmycroftskills folder

 Installation of requirements:
 Fedora:

 sudo dnf install dbus-python
 sudo dnf install python-psutil
-From terminal: cp -R /usr/lib64/python2.7/site-packages/dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp -R usrlib64python2.7site-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
-From terminal: cp /usr/lib64/python2.7/site-packages/_dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp usrlib64python2.7site-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-Kubuntu / KDE Neon:
+Kubuntu  KDE Neon:

 sudo apt install python-psutil sudo apt install python-dbus
-From terminal: cp -R /usr/lib/python2.7/dist-packages/dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp -R usrlibpython2.7dist-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-From terminal: cp /usr/lib/python2.7/dist-packages/_dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp usrlibpython2.7dist-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

 For other distributions:

-Python Dbus and Python Psutil package is required and copying the Python Dbus folder and lib from your system python install over to /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/.
+Python Dbus and Python Psutil package is required and copying the Python Dbus folder and lib from your system python install over to home$USER.virtualenvsmycroftlibpython2.7site-packages.

 ### Platform: